-Students placed on Academic Probation in the previous semester will be suspended if their semester GPA remains below a 2.0 and/or they have not successfully completed 67% of their attempted credits.
+Students placed on Academic Probation in the previous semester will be suspended if their semester GPA remains below a 2.0.
 The result of Academic Suspension is that the student may not return for a period of one regular semester (fall or spring).
 The student must reapply for admission, and acceptance is not guaranteed.
 Students who have been suspended for academic reasons are encouraged to take at least one transferable course at another institution.
 Additionally, their essay for readmission should explicitly address how their academic preparedness has changed and what new strategies they intend to employ to support their success.
-Students returning from Academic Suspension are required to meet with the Retention Director within the first two weeks of classes to review the student's academic progress and develop a personalized academic plan.
+Students returning from Academic Suspension are required to meet with their advisor within the first two weeks of classes to review the student's academic progress and develop a personalized academic plan.